One Pot Wonder: Beef and Ale with Crispy Dumplings | Easy and Delicious Recipe | Mum In The Madhouse

-We are big fans of winter cooking and one of the best things about the cold weather is the change to come home to a fab home cooked meal and one of our family favorites is Beef and ale with crispy dumplings.
+We are big fans of winter cooking and one of the best things about the cold weather is the chance to come home to a fab home-cooked meal and one of our family favorites is Beef and ale with crispy dumplings.
 It is something that both MadDad and I remember fondly from our childhood and thankfully the boys both love it too.

 Beef and Ale with crispy dumplings